wrapto/frontend-deploy-prod/docs/how-use-wrapto.md

 1. On Wrapto (**[https://wrapto.app](https://wrapto.app)**), choose **“Transfer From”** as PAC (source token) and select the target chain (e.g., Polygon).
 2. Enter the **amount** of PAC you want to wrap/bridge.
-3. Under **“Transfer To”**, select the destination network (Polygon, BNB Chain, or Base) and enter your EVM wallet address.
+3. Under **“Transfer To”**, select the destination network and enter your EVM wallet address.
 4. Click **“Bridge”** and confirm the destination address.
 5. Follow the instructions by sending the required PAC amount (minimum 10 PAC) to the **Wrapto Deposit** address, including the provided memo.